 The Exceptions that Do Not Satisfy the Octet Rule Are Boron, Phosphorus, and Sulfur

 Are there any exceptions that do not satisfy the octet rule?
-As mentioned above, carbon, nitrogen, oxygen, and fluorine atoms always satisfy the Octet rule.
-If they do not satisfy the octet rule, such as carbocation, they are too energetic and unstable, and will react quickly to form other molecules.
+As mentioned above, carbon, nitrogen, oxygen, and fluorine atoms always satisfy the octet rule.
+If a molecule does not satisfy the octet rule, such as a carbocation, it will immediately react with other molecules because of its high energy and instability.

 In some cases, however, a molecule can exist as a stable molecule even though it does not satisfy the octet rule.

-An obvious example is a hydrogen.
+An obvious example is hydrogen.
 By sharing electrons, a hydrogen atom has the same electrons as helium, which means it has two electrons.
-By satisfying the octet rule, it will not have eight outermost electrons.
+It does not have to satisfy the octet rule, and it does not have to have eight outermost shell electrons.

 However, there are cases of atoms in period 2 that do not satisfy the octet rule.
 A typical example is the boron atom (B).
 Boron has three valence electrons.
-Since boron atoms can only share three electrons, they form bonds of three.
-For example, a borane (BH3) would look like this
+Since boron atoms can only share three electrons, they form three bonds.
+For example, a borane (BH3) would look like this.

-We think you understand that hydrogen atoms and carbocation do not satisfy the octet rule, as we have already explained.
-However, it is known that boron atoms also do not satisfy the octet rule in exceptional cases.
+We think you understand that hydrogen atoms and carbocations do not satisfy the octet rule, as we have already explained.
+It is known that boron atoms also do not satisfy the octet rule in exceptional cases.

-In addition, the following atoms in the first half of the periodic table of elements do not follow the octet law.
+The following atoms in the first half of the periodic table of elements do not follow the octet rule.

 - Beryllium (Be)